ioccc-src/winner/1988/westley/README.md

 as `--a` and not `-(-a)` or some other tokenized form.
-Some strictly conforming ANSI C Preprocessors may object to this: for such compilers, you can elide the non-standard token-pasting requirement by changing the #define line to:
+Some strictly conforming ANSI C Preprocessors may object to this: for such compilers, you can elide the non-standard token-pasting requirement by changing the `#define` line to:

 ``` <!---c-->
     #define _ F-->00||F-OO--;
 ```

-This is what the modified code in [westley.c](%%REPO_URL%%/1988/westley/westley.c) does whereas the alt code is the original.
+This is what the modified code in [westley.c](%%REPO_URL%%/1988/westley/westley.c) does whereas the alternate code is the original.

 You might enjoy looking at the output of:

 ``` <!---sh-->
     cc -E westley.alt.c

+    cc -E westley.c
 ```